Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Guard at Buckingham Palace, London, England, jetsettingfools.com

 Visitors may want to time their visit to coincide with the Changing of the Guard, which is free to watch.
-For more information, go to the official site.
+For the current schedule (which includes Windsor Castle as well), check the official site.

-Note: The next four sights on our London Westminster Walking Tour are seen on a detour south of Buckingham Palace.
-Therefore, travelers short on time (or not interested in the sights listed), can simply continue from Buckingham Palace to St. James’ Park, which is #10 on our list.
+Note: The next four sights are south of Buckingham Palace.
+Travelers short on time can simply continue to St. James’ Park, which is #10 on our list.

 #6 The King’s Gallery